piParty/plant-parenthood-be/README.md

 ### Using your Raspberry Pi from your computer

-- In the Terminal on the Raspberry Pi, type `vncserver` and hit return.
+- In a terminal on the Raspberry Pi, execute `vncserver`.
 - The command should respond with a number of details relating to the connection, including a VNC Server catchphrase which will help you ensure you're connecting to the right device, and a phrase "New desktop is `hostname:1` (where hostname is whatever you set earlier) followed by an ip address.
 - On your computer, download and install VNC Client, and open the application.
 - In the address bar of VNC viewer, type the `hostname:1` string that your raspberry pi responded with, and connect.